Forethought-Technologies/AutoChain/docs/memory.md

 implementation of it is under `autochain/memory/long_term_memory.py`.
 In that example, if the value is an instance of document, it would be saved to `long_term_memory` and can be retrieved using key as query.

+## Types of memory supported

+AutoChain supports different types of memory for different use cases.

+### BufferMemory

+This is the simplest implementation of memory.
+Everything stored in RAM with python dictionary as key-value store.
+This is best suited for experimentation and iterating prompts, which is the default type of memory AutoChain uses in examples and evaluation.

+### LongTermMemory

+In the case there are a lot of information need to be stored and only a small part of it is needed during the planning step, `LongTermMemory` enables agents to retrieve partial memory with internal search tool, such as `ChromaDBSearch`.
+Search query is the key of the store, and it still follow the same interface as other memory implementations.